Record of School Achievement and Higher School Certificate appeals against non-completion of course requirements (‘N’ determinations)

 A Principal’s Determination form should be completed and a copy given, together with the Student Appeal form, to any student issued with an ‘N’ determination in any course, or sent to the student’s home address.
 Principals must also advise the student’s parents or guardians (if the student is under 18 years of age) in writing of their right to appeal against the principal’s determination.

-If a student does not wish to appeal to the NSW Education Standards Authority (NESA), the completed Principal’s Determination form should be retained at the school.
+If a student does not wish to appeal to NESA, the completed Principal’s Determination form should be retained at the school.

 School procedures if student appeal is successful at school level